Rajan is a botany and chemistry major. He has an interest in health, healthy foods, nutrition and home remedies.

 Glucose is actually the end-product of digestion.
 If sugar is eaten you are directly taking in the end product thus blocking all the biochemical processes which would have been performed to get glucose.
 The disturbance in the biochemical processes leads to disturbed digestion.

 Therefore it is better to have a sweetener which is not only natural but also does not flood the blood with glucose.
-Here is why palm jaggery comes in.
+Here is where palm jaggery comes in.

 How is Palm Jaggery Made?